In this Section

-You are considered a full-time student if you carry 12 or more credit hours in a fall or spring semester or 6 credit hours in a summer or mini-session.
+You are considered a full-time student if you carry 12 or more credit hours in a fall or spring semester or 6 credit hours in a summer session.
 You must enroll in a minimum of 15 credit hours per semester of college level course work to complete an associate degree program in two years.
 If you wish to carry more than 18 credits during a fall or spring semester or 9 credits during a summer or mini-session, you must get written permission from the Dean of your program of study or a designee.

 Under the Fresh Start Policy, you may enroll in BHCC without having to carry a very poor GPA record or low completion rate from years back that could prevent you from graduating or completing a program.
 The policy states: